cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 This section explains what needs to be done in order to use Tarantella's distributed datasets correctly.

-There are essentially three distingued ways, in which you can provide your datasets to Tarantella.
+There are essentially three distinct ways, in which you can provide your datasets to Tarantella.

 .. todo::